shundhammer/qdirstat/README.md

 - Exclude rules are now greatly simplified.
-They no longer get the entire path to match which requires quite complex regexps, they only get the last path component - i.e., no longer "/work/home/sh/src/qdirstat/src/.git", but only ".git".
-You can now even tell the exclude rule to use a simplfied syntax:
+They no longer get the entire path to match which requires quite complex regexps, they only get the last path component -- i.e., no longer "/work/home/sh/src/qdirstat/src/.git", but only ".git".
+You can now even tell the exclude rule to use a simplified syntax:
   "FixedString" or "Wildcard" in addition to the normal "RegExp".

 - Actions to go one directory level higher or to the toplevel: Context menu and